carly-west/cse212-final-project/1-queue.md

 ## Problem for you to solve!

 You have been hired to create a system for a customer service company to allow calls that are on hold to be answered in the order that they were received.
-Use this starting code with three calls, and print and remove them in the order that they came in.
+Use this starting code with three calls.
+Print and remove them in the order that they came in using a loop.

 ```